-No Man’s Sky: Why Indies Deserve A Second Chance [Opinion]
+‘No Man’s Sky’: Why Indies Deserve A Second Chance [Opinion]

-We’ve all read that myriad of articles about No Man’s Sky and what would become one of the largest video game debacles of 2016.
+We’ve all read several articles about No Man’s Sky and what would become one of the largest video game debacles of 2016.
 The story goes that Hello Games produced trailers and screenshots of a version of the game that never made it into consumers’ hands.
-Those of us in the gaming community demonstrated our ire at the deception and as a result, Hello Games saw its pre-orders turn into refunds and sales plummet astronomically.
-It became the running joke on Facebook, Twitter, and Reddit communities and to this day still represents one of the major marketing case studies within the industry.
+Those of us in the gaming community demonstrated our ire at the deception, and as a result, Hello Games saw its pre-orders turn into refunds and sales plummet astronomically.
+It became the running joke on Facebook, Twitter, and Reddit communities, and to this day, it still represents one of the major marketing case studies within the industry.

 But should a botched beginning permanently kill the hopes, dreams, and aspirations of an indie studio committed to delivering a great space exploration experience?
 I think not.
 There are many pressures to game development that people are often unaware of.

 Despite having its internet reputation shredded, Hello Games has remained steadfast in creating updates for No Man’s Sky.
 The Foundation Update gave players access to new resources, base building, and the introduction of a farming system.
-Initially praised as providing aspects that gamers wanted in the original release, there was still a push back on the update as players thought that they had lost much of their faith in Hello Games to deliver on their promises.
-In March, No Man’s Sky received a new update called the Path Finder Update which gave players new vehicles, Steam workshop options, and enhanced graphics.
+Initially praised as providing aspects that gamers wanted in the original release, there was still a pushback on the update as players thought that they had lost much of their faith in Hello Games to deliver on their promises.
+In March, No Man’s Sky received a new update called the Path Finder Update, which gave players new vehicles, Steam workshop options, and enhanced graphics.
 Currently, there are some gamer theories on what features will be coming next to the game.

 I love how plants glow with translucence when lit from behind. #NoMansSky is Amazing @hellogames @NoMansPics #NMSHub pic.twitter.com/gbGuq4JVGx